tcrundall/chronostar-tng/_sources/userdocs/settings.rst.txt

 stellar_uncertainties: bool, default True
    Whether data covariance matrices are encoded in final 36 columns of input data X
+resp_tol: float, default 1e-6
+    Only samples with a responsibility (membership probability) greater than ``resp_tol`` will be included in the evaluation of the loss function max_age : float, default 200
+    The upper bound on the age when maximising the component parameters

 Mixtures
 ________